top of page

 Digital Media Guidelines

-• New Music on the Bayou can provide two-channel playback and video playback; composers are responsible for providing all other technical requirements/needs.
+• We can provide two-channel playback and video playback; composers are responsible for providing all other technical requirements/needs.
 Feel free to contact us about the possibility of our assistance in meeting additional requirements.

 • For works without a score, a recording must be submitted.